archiejs/archiejs-docs/modules.md

    * If some service is consumed, but not provided, it will result in appropriate `error` and the application will not run.

-## Part 1 - Different semantics of Archiejs modules
+## Part 1 - Creating modules - Different semantics of Archiejs modules

 There are multiple ways of creating archiejs modules.
 In below example, we will start with a very simple module (which does nothing and is composed in a single function) and move towards more complex examples.
 This might be lengthy, because its comprihensive.
 You may not need to read this word by word.